informalsystems/quint/doc/adr005-type-system.md

 1. Type annotations should be added as constraints, and the type system should be able to identify which annotations couldn't have its constraint satisfied.
    This can be done by adding an optional source id to the constraint interface.
-2. TNT has some multiple arity operators such as `actionAnd` and `match`.
+2. Quint has some multiple arity operators such as `actionAnd` and `match`.
    Signatures for these operators are parametrized over the number of arguments, but some of them have restrictions over how many arguments it can receive.
    For example, `match` require an odd number of arguments, while `record`